enarx-archive/docs/docs/Contributing/Lab.md

 ## Using the lab machines

-We currently have two lab machines:
+We currently have three lab machines:

 An AMD SEV box, at rome.sev.lab.enarx.dev.

+Another AMD SEV box, at milan.sev.lab.enarx.dev.

 An Intel SGX2 box, at coffeelake.sgx.lab.enarx.dev.

-Both machines are running Fedora (32, currently), with SELinux enforcing (of course).
+These machines are running Fedora (32, currently), with SELinux enforcing (of course).

 ### Connecting to the machines